 In terms of work skills, it will help you improve your teamwork skills as you’ll be expected to work as part of a team.
 This will inevitably also help you work on your communication skills and it will also hone your decision-making skills as you’ll often be required to take the initiative about your workload.

-Taking a gap year can be a great experience, especially if you are not sure about what to do next in life.
+Taking a gap year can be a very beneficial experience, especially if you are not sure about what to do next in life.
 Taking some time off can help you decide, while at the same time it can help you gain skills that will increase your employability.
 Remember though that the key is to know how to explain your gap year on your CV.

 Which gap year idea are you more excited about?
 Let me know in the comment section below!